-Create a Time Profile for the entity
+Create a Time Profile for the node

-From the domain, select the group/member/LDAP container and choose Time Profile from the pop-up menu to display the Time Profile window:
+From the domain, select the node and choose Time Profile from the pop-up menu to display the Time Profile window:

-Fig. 5-9 Time Profile window, LDAP group
+Fig. 4-9 Time Profile window, LDAP group

 This window is used for setting up or modifying a filtering profile to be activated at a specified time.